How Much an Employee Benefits Package is Worth

 You just got the call you’ve been waiting for, and they offered you the job!

-You may have discussed the salary range and bonus opportunities available in the interview but do you understand how much the employee benefits package coming with the position is worth?
+You may have discussed the salary range and bonus opportunities available in the interview but do you understand the value of the employee benefits package coming with the position?

 Data from the Bureau of Labor Statistics would suggest shifting your focus to the total compensation offered instead.

 The average benefits package is over 30% of an employee’s compensation.